update_attribute, update_attributes and update_column (Ruby on Rails)

 If perform_validation is false while calling save then it skips validation, and it also means that all the before_* callbacks associated with save.

-Update attributes without saving
+Update attributes in database without saving

 update_column(name, value)